-ST: crime had been rising

-TT: si assiste a una crescita
+(ST 40): crime had been rising (TT 40): si assiste a una crescita

-ST: Crime rates in England and Wales doubled

-TT: le statistiche... indicano un raddoppio dei tassi
+(ST 41): Crime rates in England and Wales doubled (TT 41): Le statistiche...indicano un raddoppio dei tassi

-ST: Crime, according to...was coming to be seen as a social problem...

-TT: I primi sondaggi indicano che anche la percezione del problema...
+(ST 42): Crime, according to...was coming to be seen as a social problem...
+(TT 42): I primi sondaggi indicano che anche la percezione del problema...

-ST: ...traditional preoccupations... were now joined and partially displaced...

-TT: Questo processo comporta anche l'abbandono... e il ritorno...
+(ST 43): Traditional preoccupations... were now joined and partially displaced...
+(TT 43): Questo processo comporta anche l'abbandono... e il ritorno...

-The Nominalization in the last two clause-complexes also rendered the passive structure of the ST. In any case, through this resource, the agentless function is maintained in the TT.
+Nominalization in the last two clause-complexes also rendered the passive structure of the ST. In any case, through this resource, the agentless function is maintained in the TT.